-Management processes – processes which regulate control over a system, such as strategic management.
+- Management processes – processes that regulate control over a system, such as strategic management.

-Operational processes – core businesses values which generate the primary value stream such as taking an order from a customer.
+- Operational processes – core businesses values that generate the primary value stream such as taking an order from a customer.

-Supporting processes – as suggested processes which support the operational processes.
+- Supporting processes – as suggested processes that support the operational processes.
 A good example would be health & safety or recruitment.

-Business processes aim to increase the satisfaction of your customer with either your products or services while also decreasing the resources and time required to provide it.
+Business processes aim to increase the satisfaction of your customer with either your products or services while also decreasing the resources and time required to provide them.

 A documented business process provides great clarity and insight into where tasks can be improved.
 When readily available to the workforce it can also give a great opportunity for new staff to quickly catch up to speed or to learn their activities relevance in the entire spectrum of a process.
 It also allows the people who do the work to make suggestions on how to improve standard procedures.

 Example of a Business Process in the Gluu platform:

 In the above image, we can see a process map for one of Gluu’s Business Processes, in this case running a content marketing campaign.
 They can be very complex so documenting them on a map like this can be a great reference for staff as mentioned previously.
 Gluu provides a visual tool for people to understand at a glance.
 But, you can also click on any of these elements for more information previously provided by the process owner.
 It’s also encouraged for those who do the work to contribute their knowledge on how to complete a task through comments and labels to help find the most effective method for completing the process.